sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Transitivity for permutation groups (William Stein) -- In the permutation group module {{{permgroup.py}}}, the query function {{{is_transitive()}}} returns whether or not the group is transitive on {{{[1..G.degree()]}}}.
 A few surrounding docstrings are fixed and doctest coverage for the file {{{sage/groups/perm_gps/permgroup.py}}} is now 100%.

 == Algebraic Geometry ==

+ * Improved precision and performance when calculating analytic rank (William Stein) -- When calculating the analytic rank of an elliptic curve, the default is to use Cremona's {{{gp}}} script, where the precision is automatically doubled until it doesn't fail.
+The precision is started at 16 rather than the previous default precision.
+The computation is now about 3 times faster usually by starting off using this smaller precision.

 == Basic Arithmetic ==